Vital Records Online

 Cost & fees

 The total costs for replacing a birth certificate in Oregon vary based on the method of application submission: in person, by mail, or online.
 The CHS charges a fee of $25.00 for each certified copy of a birth certificate during the same order.
 Rush processing is available through in-person request (additional $3.00) and through CHS’s website (prices vary).
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee